chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 > Another way to look at a trie is like a multi-leveled hash.
 For each character in the prefix, we ask: give me a hash to check if the next character exists.

 > Ask Ayo what the runtime complexity of this is?
+>
+> TODO: How tries get their names

 Another advantage using a trie gives us here is that it helps us automatically sort the list of returned words.
 Since we traverse the tree with the children ordered by the position of the character in the alphabet, the returned list of autocompleted words will be in alphabetical order.